cesars-pizza/All-Version-Minecraft-Server/README.md

 plot.publicInteractions: Whether or not other players are able to interact with blocks such as doors, levers, and buttons.
 Can be set to enable or disable when in a plot.

 plot.time: The time of day the plot is in.
 Can be set to "day", "noon", "night", "midnight", or any Long value when in a plot.
 Available starting in Alpha v1.0.17_04

+### /swapInv

+Swaps the items in the inventory to allow all available block and items to be accessed.
+Only available starting in Alpha v1.1.0.

 ## Copyright